-Are Scrambled Holograms the Future of Unhackable Encryption? - YaNoticias
+Are Scrambled Holograms the Future of Unhackable Encryption? - YANoticias

-- Greek scientists have developed a novel optical encryption system utilizing high-power lasers and ethanol to enhance data security.
+- Greek scientists have developed a novel optical encryption system utilising high-power lasers and ethanol to enhance data security.

 - This method employs chaotic light patterns instead of traditional mathematical algorithms, making data nearly impossible to decipher.